-Daniel Scott is a yogi provocateur with a fresh alternative to the traditional “yoga voice”.
-His classes are a lively mix of balance, improvisation, strength, and flexibility.
-With a great focus on moving into postures, not through them, Daniel is an Ashtanga-Vinyasa teacher and Certified Level 2 AcroYoga instructor living in San Francisco Bay Area.
-He enjoys barefoot running, street art, good coffee, large quantities, and great qualities.
-As a Wellness Expert for MindBodyGreen and inspirational columnist for the Huffington Post, Daniel Scott is deeply dedicated to sharing the journey from self-conscious to self-aware.
-With every breath, he strives to answer the ever-present question:
+Daniel Scott is yogi provocateur offering a fresh alternative to the traditional “yoga voice”.
+His classes are a lively mix of balance and improv, strength and flexibility, breath and body.
+With light heart and open mind, Daniel focuses on moving into postures, not through them.
+A globally renowned ashtanga-vinyasa teacher and Certified Level 2 AcroYoga instructor, Daniel enjoys barefoot running, street art, good coffee, large quantities, and great qualities.
+Deeply dedicated to sharing in the immense journey from self-conscious to self-aware, Daniel Scott strives to answer the ever-present question:

 Are you moving or being moved?

 What made you first step into a yoga class?

 I started practicing yoga regularly when I was 25, and like most single heterosexual men in their mid-20s, it was because of a girl.